AnwarBasha04/2048_game/README.md

-# Project Title: 2048 Game in Python with Tkinter
+# Overview
+This project is a graphical implementation of the classic 2048 game, a popular single-player puzzle game.
+Developed using Python's Tkinter library, it provides an interactive and user-friendly interface to play the game.

+# Key Features
+Graphical User Interface: Built with Tkinter for a clear and engaging visual experience.
+Customizable Grid Size: Players can choose the grid size for a personalized gaming experience.
+Tile Movement: Supports moving tiles up, down, left, and right using arrow keys.
+Tile Merging: Combines tiles of the same number to form larger numbers, following the rules of 2048.
+Dynamic Tile Colors: Tiles have different background colors based on their values, with numbers displayed in green for high visibility.
+Game Status Alerts: Alerts players when they win or lose the game through message boxes.

-# Description:
+# Programmed Used
-A simple implementation of the popular 2048 game using Python's Tkinter library.
-This project features a graphical interface where players can slide tiles using arrow keys to combine numbers and reach the 2048 tile.
-The game grid size is customizable, and the numbers are displayed in green for better visibility.
-Enjoy a classic puzzle game experience with a clean and responsive UI!
+Python: The primary programming language used for the game logic and interface.
+Tkinter: Python's standard GUI toolkit used to create the game window and interactive elements.